 Short-term health insurance also has strict rules regarding coverage.
-If you are pregnant or if your partner or spouse is pregnant, you might have a difficult time qualifying for a short-term health insurance policies.
-Additionally the policy may have a low life-time and annual limit since this is not supposed to be a long-term solution.
+If you have a pre-existing condition, or if you are pregnant or if your partner or spouse is pregnant, you might have a difficult time qualifying for a short-term health insurance policies.
+Additionally, the policy may have a low lifetime and annual limit since this is not designed to be a long-term solution.

 These plans may be a good option if you meet the income requirements for them.
-However, if you do not then you will need to look at the independent health insurance policies that are also available.
+However, if you do not, you will need to consider the available independent health insurance policies.

-You can look for these plans online or you can find an insurance agent that specializes in health insurance.
-Some companies may have agents just for its policies.
-You can also look for an independent agent that will show you a variety of policies from several different companies.
+Check out these plans online or find an insurance agent that specializes in health insurance.
+Look for an independent agent who can show you a variety of competitive policies from several different companies.

-This is a good option if you think you will not use the insurance, but want to have it just in case.
-This type of policy will protect you from the most expensive health costs, but you will need to pay completely for your doctor visits until you meet your deductible.
+This option makes the most sense if you think you will not use the insurance, but want to have it just in case.
+This type of policy protects you from the most expensive health care costs, but you will need to pay the full cost for your doctor visits until you meet your deductible.

-Additionally, you should consider the cost of COBRA and the coverage it provides when you make the choice.
+Consider the cost of your COBRA insurance and the coverage it provides when you make the choice.
 At times the coverage offered may be very good or you may need this type of plan because of your family or preexisting health conditions.
-Carefully consider the monthly premium costs as well as out-of-pocket costs for this plan when looking at your other options.
+Carefully consider the monthly premium costs as well as out-of-pocket costs for this plan when comparing your other options.

 COBRA gives you sixty days to determine if you need coverage.
 You may choose to wait with this option if you know you will have coverage in sixty days and then pay the premium if you end up needing the insurance.
-If you do this, you may face penalties under the Affordable Care Act though.
+If you do this, you may face pro-rated penalties for your uninsured time, under the Affordable Care Act.

 Alternatives to COBRA Health Insurance